syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 notes:
 - type: text
   contents: |-
-    Create Read Update and Delete (CRUD) is considered basic functionality for most applciations and an operator is no different.

-    So far you have created a deployment and service, but have yet to read, update or delete.
+    Create Read Update and Delete (CRUD) is considered basic functionality for most applications, and an operator is no different.
+So far you have **created**, but you have yet to read, update or delete.

     **In this challenge you will:**
     * Detect the deletion of a website
-    * Delete any resources the operator creates when it's CRD is deleted
+    * Delete any resources the operator creates when its CRD is deleted
 tabs:
 - title: K8s Shell
   type: terminal